 Click Here for tab for Bye, Bye Love by The Everly Brothers

-You may well have heard this song first when it was covered by the Beatles in 1969, but originally it was recorded and released in 1957 as a single.
-Oddly enough the song didn’t originally have any guitar in it at all!
-But Don Everly came up with some guitar parts which they used for the final song.
+You may well have first heard this song when it was covered by The Beatles in 1969, but originally it was recorded and released in 1957 as a single.
+Oddly enough, the song didn’t originally have any guitar in it at all!
+But Don Everly came up with some guitar parts, which they used for the final song.
 In addition to the well-known Beatles rendition, the song has also been covered by notable artists such as George Harrison and Simon & Garfunkel.

 Eleanor Rigby by The Beatles

 Click Here for tab for Eleanor Rigby by The Beatles

 Always appropriate for beginners, The Beatles are here again with a single from their album Revolver.
 The original melody for the song was written by Paul McCartney on piano which was then transferred to the guitar.
 The song was named in reference to Eleanor Bron, who acted in the Beatles movie Help, with the ‘Rigby’ part being taken from a store in Bristol, England.

 This song was partway through The Beatles’ transition from a primarily pop/rock-oriented group to one that dabbled more in experimental music.
 You’ll be jumping quite a bit between playing single note and strummed minor and major chords, making it serve as great practice for a few different techniques!

 Click Here for tab for Give Peace a Chance – John Lennon